fusion-energy/neutronics-workshop/README.md

 Ultimately you should come up with the minimal thickness needed for each candidate blanket material and the Li6 enrichment required at that thickness.
 Feel free to share simulation data with other groups and interpolate between the data points.

-FOR 200 SIMULATIONS, THE 2D PLOTS PRODUCED SHOULD LOOK SIMILAR TO...
+For 200 simulations, the 2D plots should look similar to the plots below.

 <img src="tasks/task_8/images/TBR_vs_enrichment_fraction.png" height="400">